 - The Hope and Danger Behind World Politics -

-The world has changed, with terrorist threats growing around the world.
+Since September 11, 2001, the world has changed, looking even more dangerous than during the Cold War era when the Soviet Union aimed missiles at the U.S. In just a few weeks during the winter of 2011, the map of the Middle East turned upside down, reposing dictators and replacing them with…who knows?
 Todd Buchholz takes his audience on a world tour to gauge the "hot spots" that threaten us.
 At the same time, though, we must appreciate the successes: the countries that have turned from dictatorships to democracies; the economies that have dumped communism for capitalism.
-As a former "point man" for the White House during the Gulf War, Todd Buchholz shows his audience how to handle the risks while keeping hope alive.
 Recently, The New York Times editorial page called on Buchholz to make sense of the terrorism threat.
+As a former "point man" for the White House during the Gulf War, Todd Buchholz shows his audience how to handle the risks while keeping hope alive in this expansive keynote speech presentation.